shabaz123/webdsp/Readme.md

 Introduction
 ------------

+webdsp can be used to generate signals, or to perform measurements on signals.
+The signals can be audio related, or can arrive from sensors. webdsp is software that runs on the Raspberry Pi (or on any Linux machine using dummy data mode) and allows the user to go to web pages and control and measure/monitor the siganls.

+webdsp uses a Pi connected to a hardware Digital Signal Processor (DSP) card called Wave Miner.
+The Wave Miner hardware is very low cost (about $40-50 USD) and can be constructed within half a day (it uses a ready-made DSP module, so the assembly process involves just a bit of basic through-hole soldering mostly) onto a simple printed circuit board (PCB).
+Refer to the [waveminer GitHub page](https://github.com/shabaz123/waveminer) for the parts list and PCB files.

 webdsp contains just three application todays, called **freqresp_web.js**, **rms_web.js** and **sine_web.js**.
 When you run them, you can go to a browser and navigate to:
 **http://xx.xx.xx.xx:8081/freqresp.html** or **http://xx.xx.xx.xx:8081/rms.html** or **http://xx.xx.xx.xx:8081/sine.html** depending on which app you run; the details on how to run an app are below.